Frontier Village: Legacy

 Bren built a residential development just west of present-day Edenvale Garden Park on the site of the planned expansion; the condominium complex is named "Frontier Village".

 All the buildings were removed from the amusement park and San Jose's Edenvale Garden Park now exists at the former location of the amusement park.
-Little is recognizable from the former Frontier Village, but items such as concrete boulders from the artificial river remain half-buried.
+Items such as concrete boulders from the artificial river remain half-buried.
 In April 2008, artist Jon Rubin installed the Frontier Village Birdhouses, five scale models of Frontier Village buildings and landmarks placed where the original structures were during the park's operating period.
 Each of the five scale buildings (Railroad Station; Main Entrance Log Towers; Mine Ride; Old School House; Main Street) is a functioning birdhouse and were built by Vince Duke.
 The present-day Edenvale Garden Park has play structures themed for the amusement park's railroad.

 Some signage and ride vehicles have remained in the hands of private collectors, while other vehicles were stored at the nearby Happy Hollow Park & Zoo, to be sold later in 1980 at auction.
 Two fans started a website to gather history, photographs, and testimonials in 2000.
-Since 2001 former employees and fans have held a reunion each summer at Edenvale Garden Park to reminisce about the amusement park and a group calling themselves the "Fall Guys" re-enact the park's gunbattles; the reunions were started by Mat Lindstedt.
-Shaughnessy McGehee of Campbell, California built a miniature version of the park in his own backyard over two decades.
+Since 2001, former employees and fans have held a reunion each summer at Edenvale Garden Park to reminisce about the amusement park and a group calling themselves the "Fall Guys" re-enact the park's gunbattles; the reunions were started by Mat Lindstedt.
+Shaughnessy McGehee of Campbell, California, built a miniature version of the park in his own backyard over two decades.
 He built miniature versions of the Silver Dollar Saloon, General's Store, and Schoolhouse.
 McGehee also collected Frontier Village memorabilia, including the Crazy Horse, three of the eight Antique Autos (with his most prized being the Yellow Maxwell), the Frontier Village lettering from the front entrance of the park, and the original Silver Dollar Saloon doors.
 The replica closed in 2015, after McGehee sold his house and moved to Oregon.